Peter Robinson will step down as First Minister of Northern Ireland for a period of six weeks. Arlene Foster, a former member of the UUP, takes over.

 Questions will however continue to remain over whether Mr Robinson will actually be back in six weeks as he said.
 Left Foot Forward will provide analysis tomorrow of where the land lies following today’s announcement and where devolution goes from here.

 The BBC’s Panorama programme is due to show an investigation into the Robinson’s this evening.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.